 Bridge Weight Limits

-Bridge weight limits on township and county roads in Delaware County can be found here.
+Bridge weight limits on township and county roads in Delaware County can be on the bridge info page.

 Driveway, Utility, Right-of-Way, Road Closure and Storm Sewer Permits